-- Their wisdom teeth grow in at an angle
+- The wisdom teeth grow in at a wrong angle

 - The teeth do not come through at all

-- Their wisdom teeth cause crowding in the mouth
+- The wisdom teeth cause crowding in the mouth

 - They are difficult to clean correctly and can cause oral health issues